Viste360/wavemint-ffmpeg-worker/README.md

-Wavemint FFmpeg Worker
+# Wavemint FFmpeg Worker (Skeleton)

-Handles all FFmpeg slicing operations for vertical video production.
+Upload this to GitHub, then I will generate the full production FFmpeg slicing code.